Zenamine/docs/pages/cloud/vps/orchestrating_a_cluster_of_docker_servers_with_shipyard/guide.en-ca.md

 Lastly, we will click DEPLOY to launch the containers on all nodes, or on specific nodes (by selecting the label for each node).

 ![](images/img_2616.jpg){.thumbnail}
 You now have a Docker server orchestration system which allows you to easily and quickly provision applications and containers in your cluster via a GUI.

-If you'd like to test Docker, you can sign up for our Sailabove alpha here: https://labs.runabove.com/docker.
-We've also just put in place an Ubuntu 14.04 + Docker (pre-installed) image on VPS Cloud & Classic (available on all our VPSs except VPS Classic 1, which doesn't have enough disk space), which will enable you to obtain container-ready servers directly and benefit from the inherent advantages of the OVH VPS.
+## Go further

+Join our community of users on <https://community.ovh.com/en/>.